Request to Join

 Krishan is a 4th year student at Harvard Medical School.
 Originally from Queens, he completed his undergraduate degree at CUNY Hunter College, majoring in chemistry.
 He is currently taking an additional year to complete the MMSc degree in medical education at Harvard, with his thesis work focused on experiential learning and peer teaching.
 He will be applying into internal medicine later this year, with plans to specialize in either critical care or infectious disease.
 Ultimately, Krishan aspires to become a clinician educator, while conducting research that contributes towards evidence-based methods in medical education.

 Jonathan E. Fried is an internal medicine resident in the Brigham & Women's Hospital Program in Primary Care and Population Medicine.
 A graduate of Harvard Medical School and the Harvard Kennedy School of Government, Jonathan is passionate about health policy and health systems improvement.
-He has done research on the financial implications of primary care-based buprenorphine prescribing, assisted a health insurer create new payment models, and developed a quality measurement strategy for the Pennsylvania Rural Health Model.
+He has researched the financial implications of primary care-based buprenorphine prescribing, assisted a major national health insurer create new specialty payment models, and developed a quality measurement strategy for a rural hospital global budget model in Pennsylvania.
 Before medical school, Jonathan worked at the Centers for Medicare & Medicaid Services, where he supported the Comprehensive Primary Care Initiative, a national effort to transform primary care.